Although pickup trucks have been the big seller in the US for years, here in the UK they’ve been largely the preserve of builders and game wardens.

 However, as efforts to make them more comfortable have combined with SUVs becoming more focused on their on-tarmac performance, those who need a genuine 4×4 have been turning to the humble pick-up in greater numbers.

 At the same time, company car users have been able to take advantage of more favourable benefit-in-kind (BIK) taxes for pickups, while businesses can benefit by reclaiming the VAT on a truck just as they can on a van.

-Sensing this shift, car manufacturers have been scrambling to ensure their product line-up includes a pick-up of some kind, although in many cases – such as the Fiat Fullback – this has been little more than badge engineering (the Fiat is a restyled Mitsubishi L200).
+Sensing this shift, car manufacturers have been scrambling to ensure their product line-up includes a pick-up of some kind, although in some cases this has been little more than badge engineering.

 So where does that leave today’s pick-up buyer?
 We’ve assembled a quick run-down of the current market, along with our thoughts on each one.